breezeight/nicola_blog/docs/dev/python-language-reference-nicola.md

    - Working with Binary Data
    - Handling File Exceptions

+NOTE: The sections "Input and Output" and "Networking and Internet Data Handling" both mention serialization.
+"Input and Output" contains "Serialization: pickle, json".
+"Networking and Internet Data Handling" has "Data Serialization (json, pickle)".
+To avoid redundancy, you could centralize the explanation of serialization under "Input and Output" and reference it in "Networking" for context.

 ## Python Runtime Services, Memory Management and Garbage Collection
    - Dynamic Typing
    - Introspection